ericrenone/GAME-Gradient-Algebraic-Manifold-Exploration/README.md

 # GAME — Gradient Algebraic Manifold Exploration
-## A Post-Standard First-Principles Framework for Structural Learning Dynamics

 > *Every learning trajectory is a word.
 Every word is a rational.
 Every rational is a path through hyperbolic space — and every path obeys the same four laws.*

----

-## Abstract

 GAME is a unified first-principles framework that reconstructs six independent mathematical theories — Symmetric Flow Systems, Kruskal-Quasi-Order Mechanics, Spectral-Arithmetic Learning Theory, Farey Learning Dynamics, the Sturm-Liouville Neural Framework, and Rational Tree Learning Geometry — into a single coherent architecture.
 All six frameworks independently converged on one threshold: